NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.object_info/Tutorial/object_info.tutorial.md

 The object info extension displays the selected primitive’s Path and Type.
 This guide is great for first time extension builders.

-  > :memo: Visual Studio Code is the preferred IDE, hence forth we will be referring to it throughout this guide.
+  > NOTE: Visual Studio Code is the preferred IDE, hence forth we will be referring to it throughout this guide.

 # Learning Objectives